lowRISC/opentitan/doc/security/logical_security_model/index.md

 In addition to assigning the chip an **Owner Identity**, the Silicon Owner is responsible for supplying a functional software stack.
 This can range from a full kernel / operating system to a bare-metal environment depending on application needs.

-In order to support secure boot without including verification keys directly in the silicon design, the owner creates an **“Owner Assignment Blob”** which is endorsed by the creator.
+In order to support secure boot without including verification keys directly in the silicon design, the owner creates an **"Owner Assignment Blob"** which is endorsed by the creator.
 This blob is loaded into the device as a part of ownership assignment and contains public keys used to verify the owner's initial boot stage.

 #### Overlap between Silicon Owner and Silicon Creator